-You can set the properties of a glue in one go.
-If you pass no values, the glue will become a zero glue.
+You can set the five properties of a glue in one go.
+Non-numeric values are equivalent to zero and reset a property.

 '''

 node.setglue(<node> n)

 node.setglue(<node> n,width,stretch,shrink,stretch order,shrink order)

 '''

 When you pass values, only arguments that are numbers are assigned so will only adapt the width and shrink.